 Answering this question will help determine the overall size of your gun.
 If you plan on carrying your gun ON your body, (preferred), the most concealable handguns are the smaller, compact and snub nosed models.
 Learn about the basics of concealed carry here

 This is a very important question to answer.
-Let’s be honest, a 32A bust size will not conceal a Glock in a bra holster very well!
+Let’s be honest, a 32A bust size will not conceal a large Glock in a bra holster very well!
 Body shape, size and how you dress are all important factors in selecting your gun.
 If you have your heart set on carrying a particular way, know in advance what guns those particular holsters will accommodate.
 Otherwise you might be disappointed to discover the holster you were counting on carrying with isn’t available for your gun!
-Read more on this subject here.
+Read more on concealed carry holsters here.

 Things like hand strength, finger strength, ammunition capacity and mechanical complexity must all be considered in order to answer this question.
 Can you effectively pull the trigger of a Double Action Revolver or “rack” the slide of the semi-automatic pistol?
-If you are not sure yet how to answer this question, review the differences between them here.
+If you are not sure yet how to answer this question, review the differences between a revolver and a semi-automatic pistol here.

 For self-defense, the best caliber for you is the one you can shoot and manage the recoil comfortably and that can do the most damage to stop the threat.
 This is a simplistic view taken to assist the new shooter as there is much to learn about ammunition.
 Things such as caliber and the ballistics of different calibers and types of ammunition.
 I encourage you to take some time learning about ammunition.